-The capability of the generated solutions to be applied in different contexts is another important goal in SI.
-69 % of the respondents noted that the solutions generated throughout the project had the high capability to be scaled up (cf. Figure 21 and Table 19).
+The scalability of the generated solutions to be applied in different contexts is another important goal in SI.
+69 % of the respondents noted that the solutions generated throughout the project potentially have a high capability to be scaled up (cf. Figure 21 and Table 19), i.e. to achieve a higher impact if further used.
+Also the potential for scaling-out to different geographic areas was highly rated.
+This is hardly surprising, because most scientific research is not regionally limited but strives of universal knowledge and insights.
+Interestingly, 36% of the respondents also think that the project results can potentially also have a transformative impact in the sense of changing cultural and social values (scalling-deep).

 Table 19: Type of scalability